-Cloud computing has modernized the way financial organizations build, operate, and manage infrastructure and applications.
+Cloud computing has modernized how financial organizations build, operate, and manage infrastructure and applications.
 Cloud computing has helped financial professionals quickly spin up or spin down resources to fulfill the increased demand for new application workloads.
-However, when working in a cloud environment, monitoring the security state of multiple, often ephemeral, workloads while meeting the growing number of compliance requirements can be challenging.
-Many banks, insurance agency lenders, blockchain and cryptocurrency, and other fintech providers have turned to Cloud Security Posture Management (CSPM) providers to help in their public cloud environments to prevent cloud drift.
+However, monitoring the security state of multiple, often ephemeral, workloads while meeting the growing number of compliance requirements can be challenging when working in a cloud environment.
+Many banks, insurance agency lenders, blockchain and cryptocurrency, and other fintech providers have turned to Cloud Security Posture Management (CSPM) providers to help prevent cloud drift in their public cloud environments.

 CSPM is a relatively new term in the world of security capabilities.
 CSPM can detect issues, like lack of encryption, improper encryption key management, extra account permissions, and others, like configuration drift.
 In the last few years, CSPM has become popular as more organizations have adopted a cloud-first approach.
 CSPM allows an organization to monitor the state of their public cloud for security risks and remediate some security issues automatically.
 In simple terms, it governs the cloud environment and alerts the right team about issues and possible risks such as cloud misconfigurations, which has become a huge issue for organizations storing data in the cloud.

-As the cloud environment grows, it is important to track and protect sensitive data against misconfigurations, but as the amount of data stored in the public cloud increases, so does the complexity to manage the identities and data within that organization.
+As the cloud environment grows, it is important to track and protect sensitive data against misconfigurations, but as the amount of data stored in the public cloud increases, so does the complexity of managing the identities and data within that organization.
 Successful organizations can use CSPM to create end-to-end visibility across their cloud for misconfigurations and identify areas of data exposure risk.
-In addition to identifying the risks, successful financial organizations use CSPM to enable continuous audit and compliance with frameworks such as PCI-DSS, SOC-2, NIST 800-53 and ISO 27001 among others.
+In addition to identifying the risks, successful financial organizations use CSPM to enable continuous audit and compliance with frameworks such as PCI-DSS, SOC-2, NIST 800-53, and ISO 27001, among others.

-Configuration drift can impact identities, roles, systems, databases, access, and more throughout an organization.
+Configuration drift can impact an organization’s identity, roles, systems, databases, access, and more.
 As drift increases, so does the need for efficient resource allocation, support from operations, streamlined collaboration and coordination across multiple teams, and governance.
 The lack of visibility only compounds these issues over time.

 Anytime a resource drifts from its original state, crucial changes can go undetected by key operations groups, whether DevOps, CloudOps, or other infrastructure management teams.
-But what does that really mean for IT leaders, users, customers, and the organization as a whole?
+But what does that mean for IT leaders, users, customers, and the organization?

 When this happens, the number of adjustments required significantly increases within the public cloud over time.
 If security lacks insight into how resources or the environment has continued to evolve, this can lead to several issues that impact operational efficiency, security, access, and a variety of other critical functions.